Self-Polish: Enhance Reasoning in Large Language Models via Problem Refinement: Conclusion

 \section{Conclusion}

 This paper focuses on a previously neglected aspect, namely the optimization of problem formulation, within the context of enhancing multi-step reasoning in large language models.
 We present a novel prompting method called Self-Polish which progressively refines the given reasoning problems to facilitate model comprehension and processing.
 It demonstrates impressive effectiveness, robustness, and reliability in various benchmarks across different models, and can seamlessly integrate with other state-of-the-art methods.
-We hope it could motivate future research on problem polishment in the era of Large Language Models.
+We hope it could motivate future research in this field.